-- ing RFOs, RPOs, and other relevant stakeholders.
-Investigate the overall opportunity costs8 of PhDs, especially young women, dropping out of a research career. - Adopt or adapt the research career indicators developed by the OECD and the EC ReICO Observatory in order to monitor over the long term the full range of related issues (e.g. progression, diversity of disciplines, funding). - Collect data and produce national statistics to support the formulation and monitoring of policies on gender+ inclusiveness in research careers, and systematically provide them to the national and international organisations responsible for statistics and analytical studies (e.g. OECD, She Figures). - Strengthen the policy focus on the participation of women in the STEM field of science and foster women's entrepreneurship.
+- Adopt or adapt the research career indicators developed by the OECD and the EC Rel-CO Observatory in order to monitor over the long term the full range of related issues (e.g. progression, diversity of disciplines, funding). - Collect data and produce national statistics to support the formulation and monitoring of policies on gender+ inclusiveness in research careers and systematically provide them to the national and international organisations responsible for statistics and analytical studies (e.g. OECD, SHE Figures). - Strengthen the policy focus on the participation of women in the STEM field of science and foster women's entrepreneurship.